Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/button-group.md

 Combine button-like checkbox and radio [toggle buttons]({{< docsref "/forms/checks-radios" >}}) into a seamless looking button group.

 {{< ods-incompatibility-alert >}}
-This **checkbox** variant should not be used because it does not respect the Orange Design System specifications.
+These **checkbox** and **radio button** variants should not be used because they do not respect the Orange Design System specifications.

-From the Orange Design System point of view, checkboxes should be represented like in our Boosted [Checks]({{< docsref "/forms/checks-radios#checks" >}}) component.
-You can also refer to the [Checkbox](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459/i/48901789) guidelines on the Orange Design System website.
+From the Orange Design System point of view, checkboxes and radio buttons should respectively be represented like in our Boosted [Checks]({{< docsref "/forms/checks-radios#checks" >}}) or [Radios]({{< docsref "/forms/checks-radios#radios" >}}) components.
+You can also refer to the [Checkbox](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459/i/48901789) and [Radio button](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459/i/48901789)  guidelines on the Orange Design System website.
 {{< /ods-incompatibility-alert >}}

 {{< example >}}